How do I get started with teaching a workshop?

 Is this workshop OK for boys, too?

-The workshop was originally designed with girls in mind, but all the workshop materials are gender-neutral (they/them/their) and we've taught a few co-ed/mixed workshops in the past.
+The workshop was originally designed with girls in mind, but all the workshop materials are gender-neutral (they/them/their) and we've taught co-ed/mixed workshops in the past.
 Every group, school, and community is different.
 Do what feels right for yours!

 Can I charge $ for students to attend the workshop?